-If you intend to arrange your media items so that they overlap, then you should first decide whether or not you want REAPER to add a crossfade.
+If you intend to arrange your media items so that they overlap, then you should first decide whether or or ure is turned on and off using the not you want REAPER to add a crossfade.
 This feature is turned on and off using the Auto Crossfade button on the main toolbar (or the keyboard shortcut, Alt X).
 The curves of crossfades can be edited.
 You can extend the crossfade in either direction